Yagayev/Restaurant-Review/README.md

 2. node src\server\server.js # backend
 3. npm run dev # frontend

+This project is based on [this](https://github.com/majeek/simple-react-redux-reducers-saga-webkit-express-mongoose-boilerplate
-This project is based on [this](https://github.com/wix-incubator/flickr-gallery-exam) code.
+) boilerplate, which subsequently is based on [this](https://github.com/wix-incubator/flickr-gallery-exam) code.